awoisoak/photo-shop/README.md

 Use `awoisoak/photo-shop:main` to pull a stable build or `awoisoak/photo-shop:latest` to pull the last commit at any branch.
 If interested on a specific branch it can be pulled as well by using it as a tag.

+To build the container:

+    docker build . -t awoisoak/photo-shop
+To run it directly from Docker Hub:

+    docker run -p 9000:9000 -ti awoisoak/photo-shop